microsoft/surface-duo-compose-sdk/ComposeTesting/README.md

 ### Swipe Helper

-These functions can be used in dualscreen UI tests to simulate swipe gestures that affect app display.
+These functions can be used in dual-screen UI tests to simulate swipe gestures that affect app display.
 The swipes are simulated using UiDevice, and the coordinates are calculated based on the display width/height of the testing device.
+They can be used only on dual-screen devices, not foldable devices or large screen devices.

 ```kotlin
 fun UiDevice.spanFromStart()